Health and safety in the dental workplace

 Secondly, this phase will also provide oral health professionals with information and tools to manage mental health problems for all employees in the dental practice, including themselves.

-Mental Health Task Team
+Health and Safety phase II Task Team

 The Health and Safety in the Dental Workplace project is supported by :